iamsantoshyadav/91mobiles.com-coding-test/README.md

     ii.
 Once Enviournment is ready now create database and update your configuration in .env.local file

     iii.
 Seed your database by following command

+    `cd seeder`

     `php seeder/StocksSeeder.php`

-3. Serve this project locally by following command `php -S 127.0.0.1:8000 -t public`
+3. Serve this project locally by following command (From project root directory) `php -S 127.0.0.1:8000 -t public`

 4. Now its time to test this assignment